top of page

 3. More Logical: Many common English letter combinations have been build-in to the keyboard layout.
 For example, "th" and "sh" are common, and this format places those letters so that they can be easily typed in a strumming motion with the right hand (see image below).

-Notice that the Dvorak keyboard language is not a change to the traditional keyboard layout (which is also used by the QWERTY keyboard language); it is simply superimposed over the existing offset keyboard layout on the existing physical keyboard form factor.
+Notice that the Dvorak keyboard language does not attempt to change the traditional "staggered" keyboard layout used by the common QWERTY keyboard language; it is simply a new keyboard language superimposed over the existing offset keyboard layout on the existing physical keyboard form factor.
 In the image above, you can clearly see that both the offset keyboard layout and the keyboard form factor are holdouts from the days of mechanical typewriters.
 This, of course, is because most mainstream computer keyboards still use the old layout and form factor.
 Since Dvorak is a keyboard language, it can be used on any keyboard layout.
-However, if the Dvorak keyboard language can be used on a traditional keyboard layout, most people may not feel any strong desire to bother switching away from the QWERTY they know so well.
+However, if the Dvorak keyboard language can be used on a traditional keyboard layout, most people may not feel any strong desire to bother switching away from the QWERTY keyboard language they know so well.
 I, on the other hand, saw an opportunity.
 If the Dvorak keyboard language can be used on a traditional keyboard layout, then it would be easier to learn than a completely unfamiliar language on a completely unfamiliar layout!
 Considering the three benefits listed above, I added a fourth benefit: the excitement of challenging myself to try something new and different.
 So I dove in.

 The Switcheroo